agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `ingest`
+TODO

 ## `type`
-Force State to only allow mutations of the provided type.
+Forces State to only allow mutations of the provided type.
 This is different from Typescript as it enforces the type at runtime.
 ```ts
 MY_STATE.type(String); // ◀️